sanguillon/voprov/CONTRIBUTING.rst

 Fix Bugs
 ~~~~~~~~

-Look through the GitHub `issues <https://github.com/trungdong/prov/issues>`_ for bugs.
+Look through the GitHub `issues <https://github.com/sanguillon/voprov/issues>`_ for bugs.
 Anything tagged with "bug" is open to whoever wants to implement it.

 Implement Features
 ~~~~~~~~~~~~~~~~~~

-Look through the GitHub `issues <https://github.com/trungdong/prov/issues>`_ for features.
+Look through the GitHub `issues <https://github.com/sanguillon/voprov/issues>`_ for features.
 Anything tagged with "feature" is open to whoever wants to implement it.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

 We could always use more documentation, whether as part of the
-official prov docs, in docstrings, or even on the web in blog posts,
+official voprov docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/trungdong/prov/issues.
+The best way to send feedback is to file an issue at https://github.com/sanguillon/voprov/issues.

 If you are proposing a feature: